All Episodes

 We kindly request that all media outlets respect the family's privacy during this very difficult time and refrain from using this tragic event in any context that does not reflect the truth.

-Uh may God have mercy on the innocent victims, and we pray for the swift recovery of the injured.
+May God have mercy on the innocent victims, and we pray for the swift recovery of the injured.

 Right.

-As you said, Josh, they very quickly found reason to arrest other potential collaborators who have helped him with this.
+Because despite the fact that this was a man who was outside of the terror watch list, right, as you said, Josh, they very quickly found reason to arrest other potential collaborators who have helped him with this.

-And what's more we can't forget as well that yeah, his father did call him jihad.
+And what's more, we can't forget as well that, yeah, his father did call him Jihad.

-She's a Muslim, she's never heard of it before.
+She's never heard of it before.

 So it's not like, oh, you don't get it, guys.

-Well, depends which part of the Islamic world you're from as well, because she's Pakistani, isn't she?
+Well, it depends which part of the Islamic world you're from as well, because she's Pakistani, isn't she?

-And they're Syrian, so maybe it's more common in Syria.
+So maybe it's more common in Syria.

 Yes.

-And so naturally we come to the position where obviously the media, the BBC, the Guardian, all of them, they all just go to work trying to find cover, trying to find you know, it was always going to be the far right's fault, wasn't it?
+And so naturally we come to the position where obviously the media, the BBC, the Guardian, all of them, they all just go to work trying to find cover, trying to find, you know, it was always going to be the far right's fault, wasn't it?

-Uh there are many people in journalism who will try to use this and are using it to divide us.
+There are many people in journalism who will try to use this and are using it to divide us.

 You see, I thought that the murder was the source of the division.

-I thought it was already Norm MacDonald.
+I thought it was all MacDonald.

-Yeah, I wasn't even just like on autopilot, you know, norm just lives for us all.
+Yeah, I wasn't even just on autopilot.

-Um, this news agents thing.
+This is disgusting, though, this news agents thing.

 It's absolutely disgusting, but of course it's also entirely predictable.